2018 WS Runners,

 - Runners must refrain from any act of bad sportsmanship.

 - Smoking is not permitted at any of the checkpoints or along the trail.

-- Any runner who is unable to finish the Run must personally inform the aid station captain of the nearest checkpoint of his decision to withdraw.
-HE MUST GIVE HIS MEDICAL WRISTBAND (issued at the pre-Run medical check-in at Squaw Valley), TIMING CHIP AND PERFORATED BIB NUMBER TEAR SHEET TO THE CAPTAIN AT THAT TIME.
+- Any runner who is unable to finish the Run must personally inform the aid station captain of the nearest checkpoint of his or her decision to withdraw.
+The runner must give the wristband (issued at the pre-Run medical check-in at Squaw Valley), to the captain at that time.
 The wristband serves as official notice of a runner’s withdrawal from the Run.
-Runners who leave the course without turning in their wristband and tear sheet will be classified as “lost,” thereby activating the Placer County Search and Rescue unit.
-Time spent searching for any such runner will be billed to the runner at a minimum rate of $1,500 per hour.
+Runners who leave the course without turning in their wristband will be classified as “lost,” thereby potentially activating the Placer County Search and Rescue unit.
+Time spent searching for any such runner may be billed to the runner.

 - Runners crossing the finish line after the 30-hour cutoff will not be listed as official finishers.